Physics-Informed Neural Operator for Learning Partial Differential Equations: Physics-informed neural operator (PINO)

 Given a learned operator $\G_\theta$, we use $\G_\theta(a)$ as the ansatz to solve for $u^{\dagger}$.
 The optimization procedure is similar to PINNs where it computes the PDE loss $\Lpde$ on $a$, except that we propose to use a neural operator instead of a neural network.
-Since the PDE loss is a soft constraints and challenging to optimize, we also add an optional operator loss $\Lanchor$ (anchor loss) to bound the further optimized model from the pre-trained model
+Since the PDE loss is a soft constraint and challenging to optimize, we also add an optional operator loss $\Lanchor$ (anchor loss) to bound the further fine-tuned model from the learned operator model

 where $\G_{\theta_i}(a)$ is the model at $i^{th}$ training epoch.
 We update the operator $\G_\theta$ using the loss $\Lpde + \alpha \Lanchor$.
 It is possible to further apply optimization techniques to fine-tune the last fewer layers of the neural operator and progressive training that gradually increase the grid resolution and use finer resolution in test time.